sandpete/groupme-bots/message-responder/readme.md

 * Identifies whether it needs to execute a function
   * `stonks.py` - creates a chart of the six-month price performance
   * `photoboi.py` - posts a random image from the group's history (looks at the `images.csv` file - limited info loaded to github)
+  * `videoboi.py` - posts a random video from the group's history (looks at the `videos.csv` file - limited info loaded to github)
   * `crypto.py` - posts the price of certain coins
   * `news.py` - posts news headlines from various sources
   * `analyze.py` - takes an input image and runs it through facial/object recognition and posts the results (can be used with `photoboi`)